Resized MDPP cover page

 South Africa

-This course will help students navigate the challenges presented by an adverse global context and emerging megatrends when pursuing structural transformation.
+This course will help students navigate the challenges presented by an adverse global context and emerging mega-trends when pursuing structural transformation.
 It will assess the opportunities offered by regional dimensions, modern-day industrialisation pitfalls and innovative sources of financing.
 Africa undoubtedly has great potential, so too is the size of the challenge that African leaders face as countries prepare to take their place in the future global economy.
 They must transform their economies in the context of a harsh global climate, where patterns of industrialisation have changed, characterised by an unfriendly trade environment, complex intellectual property rights, circumscribed policy space, and fractured internal structures.
 Case studies and in-depth analysis of uneven efforts at structural transformation will help illustrate the complexity of policy making.

 The course will provide students with the foundational knowledge, skills and orientation to help them prepare for their thesis proposals and thesis research activity and writing.
 This course introduces students to the fundamental concepts and principles of research design and methods for application in their thesis research.
-It begins with an introduction to the philosopies of contemporary research paradigms and proceeds to learning the key methods of data collection, analysis and writng of qualitative research.
+It begins with an introduction to the philosophies of contemporary research paradigms and proceeds to learning the key methods of data collection, analysis and writing of qualitative research.
 Also included is a focus on ethics and values in research, and issues related to conducting research in institutional contexts.

 This course aims to provide students with the capacity to critically examine and evaluate development policies in Africa.
 Key subject areas include discourses in trade policies of South Africa and the African continent, including regional integration, bilateral relations, global governance, and the climate-development nexus in Africa.
 The subject areas will enable students to engage and participate in discourses on the challenges of African public institutions, and development policy formulation and implementation, with a primary focus on trade strategy formulation and negotiations at a bilateral, regional, or multilateral level, and a secondary focus on the political economy of climate change, just transition, and the green economy, among other topical discourses.